Freotopia > Noongar

-Lyon, Robert Menli [Robert Lyon Milne] 1833, ‘A glance at the manners and language of the Aboriginal inhabitants of Western Australia with a short vocabulary’, Perth Gazette and Western Australian Journal, 30 March 1833: 52.
-The second part [of four?] of the article was published in Perth Gazette and Western Australian Journal, 20 April 1833: 63-4.
-Many of the first people's names for places above come from this source.
-The author's real name was Robert Lyon MILNE.
+Lyon, Robert Menli [Robert Lyon Milne] 1833, ‘A glance at the manners and language of the Aboriginal inhabitants of Western Australia with a short vocabulary’, in two parts: Perth Gazette and Western Australian Journal, 30 March 1833: 51; and 20 April 1833: 63-4.
+Many Nyoongar names for country come from this source.

 Pascoe, Bruce 2014, Dark Emu: Aboriginal Australia and the Birth of Agriculture, Magabala Books, Broome.

 Tilbrook, Lois 1983, Nyungar Tradition: Glimpses of Aborigines of South-Western Australia 1829-1914, UWAP. [available online]

 Whish-Wilson, David 2013, Perth, NewSouth, UNSW, Sydney.
 Mentions significant Aboriginal leaders at the time of contact.